-R. Zoughi and M. A. Abou-Khousa, "Novel Near-Field Microwave and Millimeter Wave Differential Probe using a Dual-Modulated Single Aperture," Proceedings of the IEEE Instrumentation and Measurement Technology Conference, 2008.
-IMTC 2008, Institute of Electrical and Electronics Engineers (IEEE), May 2008.
+M. A. Abou-Khousa and R. Zoughi, "Novel Near-Field Microwave and Millimeter Wave Differential Probe using a Dual-Modulated Single Aperture," Proceedings of the IEEE International Instrumentation and Measurement Technology Conference (2008, Victoria, British Columbia, Canada), pp. 442-445, Institute of Electrical and Electronics Engineers (IEEE), May 2008.

 Electrical and Computer Engineering